-Whilst No Frontiers is the title for one of Barb Jungr’s extraordinary collection of songs performed for Souvenir Press’ 65th Anniversary at The Royal College of Music Theatre, it would be equally applicable to the superb singer Jungr herself, who defies categories.
-As Glam Adelaide recently quipped about her, “It’s as if Edith Piaf and Nick Cave had a lovechild who was adopted by Carmen McCrae!"
+“No Frontiers” was the title of an extraordinary collection of songs Barb Jungr performed for the 65th Anniversary of Souvenir Press at The Royal College of Music Theatre; it would be equally applicable to the superb singer herself.
+Barb Jungr defies categories.
+As Glam Adelaide recently quipped about her, “It’s as if Edith Piaf and Nick Cave had a lovechild who was adopted by Carmen McCrae.”

-Jungr’s extensive radio and TV appearances in the UK include BBC Radio 4 ‘Start The Week’, ‘A Good Read, Saturday Live, Front Row.
+Barb’s extensive radio and TV appearances in the UK include BBC Radio 4 Start The Week, A Good Read, Saturday Live, Front Row.
 She is a frequent contributor to Radio 4’s flagship arts programme, Saturday Review.
-On BBC4 TV she has performed as an expert on Piaf, Nina Simone and the vice.
-She was featured in the special Bob Dylan filmed concert at The Barbican Concert Hall for both BBC4 TV and BBC 2.
-In the US she is currently featured in an hour long performance for the nationally shown TV series, The Kate, an arts series on US national PBS, presenting ‘bold performers with something to say’.
+On BBC4 TV she has appeared as an expert on Piaf and Nina Simone and on the singing voice.
+She was featured in the special Bob Dylan concert filmed at The Barbican Concert Hall for both BBC4 TV and BBC 2.
+In the USA she is currently featured in an hour-long performance for the nationally shown TV series, The Kate, an arts series on US national PBS, presenting ‘bold performers with something to say’.